-About two weeks ago, my wife and I were going out to dinner, and a little cockatiel flew down and landed on the roof of the car.
+Blossom is a little cockatiel who flew down and landed on the roof of the car on night when my wife and I were going out to dinner.
 Even for a home where animals are not only part of the family, but also tend to flock to the yard in large numbers, this was unusual.
 What was stranger is that when I put out my finger, the little fellow stepped onto it quite nonchalantly, and has been living happily with us while we’ve been searching for her owners.

 I have not had a bird since I was a child, so living with Blossom (we had called her Buddy until a bit of web research suggested the name might not fit) has been something of an adventure.
 Perhaps what has been most interesting to me is learning that Blossom not only likes music, but also likes to dance to it.
 I first noticed this when she started bouncing her head to a Mozart piano sonata on the stereo one afternoon.
 I soon learned that she also enjoys standing on my knee and dancing when I’m practicing the guitar.

-Over the course of these few weeks, I’ve noticed that she frequently bobs her head to recorded music, always does so when there is live music, and never bobs when music is absent, so I have become convinced that the two are connected.
+Over the course of these few weeks, I’ve noticed that she sometimes bobs her head to recorded music, frequently does so when there is live music, and never bobs when music is absent, so I have become convinced that the two are connected.
 Blossom, it would seem, likes to dance.

 So, what does this have to do with Cognitive Science?